Oats87/oats87.github.io/index.md

-# oats87.github.io
+# Welcome to my site!

-Welcome to my github.io page.
+Welcome to my website/github.io page.
 I've listed some of the accessible documents below.

 So far I've been trying to document how to deploy OpenShift Container Platform on a single VM host on a restricted network, the most recent document (and more thorough one by far is the OCP36_MiniCluster one)